raunopiibor123/3.ea-kodutoo/README.md

 Simon Berner

 Info:
 We made extension which blocks unwanted webpage.
 You can enter the webpage URL in option page.
+After you have entered the URL what you want to block then the extension sends user to google.com.

 Here are extension options